irochal/Dissertation/README.md

 # Dissertation
+## Road Accident Rate Prediction Using Statistical Models

+This project investigates statistical methods for predicting road accident rates in locations with both observed and limited data availability.
+The analysis uses 56 years of monthly accident rate data (1960–2016) across 51 traffic analysis zones in Florida to evaluate approaches that can generate reliable predictions with a limited number of explanatory variables.

+The objective was to identify models that provide accurate predictions while balancing model complexity and data availability.
+The approaches evaluated included:
+- Multiple linear regression with variable selection.
+- Hierarchical linear models.
+- Kriging methods for spatial prediction in locations without observed data.

+Model performance was assessed using cross-validation techniques, including 10-fold cross-validation for regression models and mean squared prediction error for spatial predictions.

+Key findings:
+- Multiple linear regression using all available explanatory variables and interaction effects achieved the lowest prediction error among the regression-based approaches.
+- Kriging methods provided accurate predictions for locations without observed data, demonstrating the potential of spatial modelling techniques for estimating risk in unsampled areas.
+- The project highlights the importance of model selection and validation when developing predictive models with limited information.

+The project demonstrates experience in statistical modelling, predictive analytics, cross-validation, and applying quantitative methods to real-world risk assessment problems.

+## How to run
 There 6 different R files that are required to run the whole project.Before running the files some specifc packages need to be loaded.
 These are:
 -dplyr
 -tidyr